badlydrawnrob/anki/source/data/data-missing.md

         A question with a [missing] word;

         - A missing function or expression you have to guess,
-        - A missing input or output to remember.
+        - A missing input or output to remember

     - Docs:
         http://tinyurl.com/anki-missing-card